Germany: Police raid anti-vax group over alleged assassination plot | DW | 15.12.2021

 Allegedly armed anti-vaccination groups were said to be hatching an assassination plot against representatives of the Saxony state government

-Police in the German state of Saxony raided several locations in Dresden on Wednesday after online threats were made against state premier Michael Kretschmer.
+Police in the German state of Saxony raided several locations in Dresden on Wednesday after online threats were made against state premier Michael Kretschmer and other members of the state government.

+In Dresden, police searched five properties, and another place was being searched in the nearby town of Heidenau.
+Poilice suspect preparations for carrying out violent acts were underway.

 Saxony's police announced the operation in a series of posts on Twitter.